kubernetes-retired/heapster/docs/sink-configuration.md

 The librato sink currently only works with accounts, which support [tagged metrics](https://www.librato.com/docs/kb/faq/account_questions/tags_or_sources/).

+### Honeycomb

+This sink supports both monitoring metrics and events.

+To use the Honeycomb sink add the following flag:

+    --sink="honeycomb:<?<OPTIONS>>"

+Options can be set in query string, like this:

+* `dataset` - Honeycomb Dataset to which to publish metrics/events
+* `writekey` - Honeycomb Write Key for your account
+* `apihost` - Option to send metrics to a different host (default: https://api.honeycomb.com) (optional)

+For example,

+    --sink="honeycomb:?dataset=mydataset&writekey=secretwritekey"

 ## Using multiple sinks

 Heapster can be configured to send k8s metrics and events to multiple sinks by specifying the`--sink=...` flag multiple times.